PatternsTechGit/PT_ChartJS_DataVisualization/README.md

 ```
 ----------------

-#### Step 2:  Adding ChartJS in Angular
+#### Step 2:  Adding Card in UI
+We will construct a card like structure on which we will display data.
-To construct the graph we will use some HTML and Styling
+To construct the card we will create an HTML code.

-For HTML go to `app.components.html` file and add the following code in it.
+For HTML go to `app.components.html` file and paste the following code in it.

 ```html
 <div class="row">